 If you are interested in discussing any of the above with an attorney, or have any questions, we would be happy to help.

-We offer a free 30 minute initial discussion for new clients with a qualified attorney, during which you would talk through your invention in detail and we would discuss with you our thoughts on design protection, patentability, outline the patent procedure to you and when you can expect to incur costs, and offer our advice as to how best you should proceed.
-We would be happy to arrange such a meeting with you.
+We offer a free 30 minute initial discussion for new clients with a qualified attorney, during which you would talk through your invention in detail and we would discuss with you our thoughts on patent protection, patentability, outline the patent procedure to you and when you can expect to incur costs, and offer our advice as to how best you should proceed.
+We would be happy to arrange such a discussion with you.